vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ```
 $terraform apply
 ```
-When prompted to continue due to warning for using deprecated attribute "latest", type `yes`:
+When prompted, type `yes`.
 Terraform will provision the latest version of an NGNIX web server running in a Docker container.

 ```